buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_DiscreteAccessoryTypeSlidingChair.md

+# Pset_DiscreteAccessoryTypeSlidingChair

 Properties of a sliding chair.
 The property set can be used by the predefined type SLIDINGCHAIR of IfcDiscreteAccessory.
 <!-- end of short definition -->